daattali/beautiful-jekyll/_posts/2020-12-12-three-key-steps-for-tackling-explosive-closets.md

 ---
 layout: post
 title: Three Key Steps for Tackling Explosive Closets
-subtitle: ''
+subtitle: ""
-cover-img: "/uploads/20200822_110434_0000_compress19.jpg"
 thumbnail-img: "/uploads/capsule.jpg"
-share-img: ''
+share-img: ""
 tags:
   - capsule wardrobes
   - tackling explosive closets
   - simple wardrobes
   - simple capsule wardrobe guide
   - capsule wardrobe guide
 description: Learning helpful ways to tackle explosive, full closets and creating a simpler wardrobe.
+redirect_from:
+  - 2020-12-12-three-key-steps-for-tackling-explosive-closets
 ---

 Are you looking at your wardrobe and sometimes feel like catching all the clothes on fire and restarting from scratch?
 I thankfully had a friend go through mine with me before I did that.
 Today on the blog, I'm sharing three key steps for tackling explosive closets.

 ### Take inventory of your clothing first